ceburo/SonarSlackNotifier/README.md

 ![](documentation/screenshots/project_key_from_project_page.png?raw=true)

 ## Wildcard support
 The project key supports wildcards at the end.
-See https://github.com/sleroy/sonar-slack-notifier-plugin/issues/2

 ## Only send notification when Quality Gate fails
 Notifications can be sent for all Quality Gate statuses, or just for WARNING/ERROR statuses.
-See https://github.com/kogitant/sonar-slack-notifier-plugin/issues/1

 # Example messages posted to Slack
 ## New bug introduced